eCoral

 When I joined the project, I found a system that technically displayed data but gave researchers no way to change it.
 The existing dashboard showed tanks, corals, and nursery layouts, but every edit required downloading a CSV, opening it in Google Sheets or Excel, modifying the data manually, and uploading it back.
 Something as simple as moving one coral from one tank to another took 15 to 20 minutes.
 At a scale of over 17,000 coral fragments spread across 300+ tanks in three separate nurseries, each carrying complex metadata like species, genotype, growth stage, health status, and disease flags from AI powered camera monitoring, researchers were spending more time on data entry than actual restoration work.

-Researchers think spatially, "Array A, Tank 3, Tray 19, slot B4."
-Their mental model isn't a database.
-It's the physical layout of the facility they walk through every day.
-I designed the interface to mirror that structure exactly.
-The navigation follows the building hierarchy, so finding a coral on screen feels the same as finding it in the lab.
+Researchers think systematically and spatially about the nursery: "Array A, Tank 3, Tray 19, slot B4".
+The interface I've designed follows the same structure, mirroring the building hierarchy so finding a coral on screen feels like finding it in the lab.

 Each coral has a digital twin